[From the: National EMS Scope of Practice Model]

 The Psychomotor Exam

 Emergency Medical Responder psychomotor examinations are not administered by the National Registry.
 All EMR psychomotor exams are administered by either the State EMS Office or at the training institution (with approval and oversight provided by the State EMS Office).
-EMR course instructors should provide candidates information regarding this examination.
+Contact your instructor or State EMS Office about the format and logistics of completing a state-approved EMR psychomotor exam

 Initial expiration dates are determined by the date the candidate successfully completes the entire national certification process (cognitive and psychomotor exams).
 EMR candidates completing the national certification process between the January 1 and June 30 will receive an expiration date of September 30 two years in the future.
 Individuals successfully completing the national certification process between July 1 and December 31 will receive an expiration date of September 30 three years in the future.